No Bake Cheesecake Parfaits with Blueberry Curd

-- 6 tablespoons butter, cut into 1 tablespoon pieces
+- 6 tablespoons (85 grams) unsalted butter, cut into 1 tablespoon pieces

 - 6 graham cracker sheets, crumbled

 - To make the cheesecake, combine the cream cheese, mascarpone, and sugar in a large bowl.
 Using an electric mixer, preferably with a paddle attachment, beat on medium speed until the mixture is soft and well combined.
-In a separate bowl, whip the cream and vanilla extract until soft peaks form.
+In a separate bowl, whip the cream and vanilla extract until stiff peaks form.
 Using a spatula, fold the whipped cream into the cream cheese mixture by hand.
-Cover the bowl with plastic wrap and refrigerate for 24 hours, up to 3 days.
+Cover the bowl with plastic wrap and refrigerate for at least 12 hours, up to 3 days.

 - To make the blueberry curd, follow the directions for the blueberry cardmom curd recipe.
 Refrigerate for 4 hours, up to 2 weeks.